 Being in a traitor-only area:

 - Regardless of if you're a proven innocent, entering, leaving or just staying in it, as long as you were in a traitor-only area, you have committed a traitorous act and can be killed for it.

 - Standing in the doorways of a traitor room is still considered being inside of it.

 - Merely walking towards the T-room is not traitorous.
 The player is not KOSable until they actually take their first step in to an area only traitors can access.

-- If you're shooting towards somebody, you're committing a traitorous act.
-This is also referred to as "Traitor Baiting".
+- Shooting towards somebody is a traitorous act.
+This is commonly referred to as "Traitor Baiting" or "T-bait".

-- If you're shooting towards nobody (the ceiling, the floor underneath you with nobody around), then you're NOT committing a traitorous act.
+- Shooting towards nobody (e.g. the ceiling or the floor underneath you with nobody around) is NOT traitorous.

-- Cooking a grenade (except smokes and flashbangs) is also traitorous and an indicator for a player doing this is their arm moving further up.
+- Cooking a grenade (except for smoke grenades) is also traitorous and an indicator for a player doing this is their arm moving further up.
 It's a different animation from the regular "holding a grenade".

 - Pushing a health station into places where they're unreachable and entirely unusable is considered damaging them.